bwburnsides/BW8cpu/instructions/bw8_instruction_set.md

 **Indirect**

-Indirection Sources: GPPs or `sp`
+Indirection Sources: GPPs
 Size: 1
 Cycles: TBD

 **Indexed Indirect**

 Indirection Sources: GPPs or `sp`
-Index Sources: GPRs
+Index Sources: GPRs (sometimes immediate)
-Size: 1
+Size: varies
 Cycles: TBD

+The *indexed indirect* 8-bit Load instructions allow for a GPR to be loaded with the value found at an address computed by adding an 8-bit value to a GPP or the SP.
+In all indirection sources, all 4 GPRs are valid index sources.
+When the indirection source is the `sp`, then an additional index source is allowed from the instruction stream, as an immediate offset.

 ### 16-bit `LOAD`